What Is a Press Brake: Its Purpose and Origin

 Press Brake Bending Animation

-In the metalworking industry, a press brake refers to a specialized machine tool designed to bend sheet and plate materials, with sheet metal being the most commonly utilized material.
+In the metalworking industry, a press brake is a sophisticated machine tool engineered specifically for bending sheet and plate materials, with sheet metal being the predominant medium.
+This versatile equipment is crucial in fabrication processes, capable of handling various metals including steel, aluminum, and copper alloys.

 Related reading: What Is Press Braking?